thanhpixel/Instagram_Bot/README.md

 # Instagram_Bot
-A Python program for auto behaviour on Instagram platform
+A Python program for automatic behaviour on Instagram platform

 **Requirement before use:**
 - Python3.7